 - recall the role of the Certified Nurse Assistant

 - identify the rights of patients as specified in Title 22, California Code of Regulations section 72527 & in sections 1599.1, 1599.2 & 1599.3 of the Health & Safety Code and in Title 42 communication skills.

 - demonstrate principles of medical asepsis in caring for residents.

 - demonstrate appropriate and safe body mechanics in caring for residents.

 - demonstrates profession behaviors:

 - Empathy

-- o Self-motivation
+- Self-motivation

-- o Appearance/personal hygiene
+- Appearance/personal hygiene

 - o Time management

 - o Teamwork

-- o Respect
+- Respect

 - Patient advocacy

 - demonstrate competent and safe patient procedures identified on the "NATP Skills Checklist."